livefreensmart/moderation-guidelines/categories/translation.md

 ### Post Formatting

 All contributions submitted to Utopian, including translations, **must be formal** and informative.
+The posts must also follow the format presented to the user when creating a contribution.
 Every contribution in the [Translation](https://utopian.io/translation/review) category must include:

 * Formal language.
 * A short description of the project.